iver-wharf/rfcs/_published/0016-wharf-api-endpoints-cleanup.md

 endpoint IDs can be used for functions/methods instead of some auto-generated names based on the path segments.

-Where previously the Swagger generated TypeScript method for `POST /project/{projectId}/build` *(formerly known as `POST /project/{projectid}/builds`)* was `projectProjectidBuildsGet()`, it will instead be `getProjectBranchList()`.
+Where, previously, the Swagger generated TypeScript method for `POST /project/{projectId}/build` *(formerly known as `POST /project/{projectid}/builds`)* was `projectProjectidBuildsGet()`, it will now instead be `getProjectBranchList()`.

 ### Renamed path parameters

-The path parameter has been transformed from lowercase to camelCase.
+The path parameters have been changed from lowercase to camelCase.
-This only affects code generators, such as the [Swagger Codegen](https://github.com/swagger-api/swagger-codegen), and has no implications in the actual HTTP requests nor responses.
+This only affects code generators, such as the [Swagger Codegen](https://github.com/swagger-api/swagger-codegen), and has no implications in the actual HTTP requests nor the responses.

 Users who have autogenerated their clients and rely on the parameter names needs to update their references slightly when moving from v4 to v5.